Dauwt/MCsrvlss/README.md

 # MCsrvlss
-A Super Simple Automatic Minecraft Server Creator **Still in work!**
+A Super Simple Automatic Minecraft Server Creator!

+**Still in work!**

 **Will be adding all of the project files soon!**